stephanie-castelblanco/stephanie-castelblanco.github.io/essays/smart-qquestions.md

 ## Non-Smart Question:

 The way to get ignored is by asking non smart questions.
 In contrast, the non-smart question states, "The image upload code is not working."
 They are missing a crucial detail: the error message they received.
 This shows that the person did not put in any effort to understand or solve the issue by themselves.
-Answering this type of question can be challenging for responders since they don't have sufficient information to provide helpful assistance.
-They might ask for more details, which can cause delays and discourage the person from seeking help.
-Overall, due to the vagueness of the question, the chances of a positive outcome are low.
-Link to the question: https://stackoverflow.com/questions/28462190/image-upload-code-is-not-working

 ```
 image upload code is not working